 - Financial planning — annuities, IRAs, mutual funds and 529 college savings

 How do I file an insurance claim with Allstate?

 To file a claim, call the toll-free customer service line at 877-810-2920 or your local Allstate agency.
 In an effort to make the claims process as seamless as possible, the company asks you to obtain a certified copy of the death certificate and have the policy handy when you call.

 Once the claim is approved, your agent will talk you through the options for receiving the death benefit.

 As the largest personal lines insurer in America, Allstate offers financial stability, and its suite of life insurance policies can be customized to suit your needs.
 It offers a no-exam policy, as well as a very flexible term life policy, TrueFit, which is rare.
 And while its premiums are higher than other private insurers, it offers direct access to its agents located every US state.

-But since life insurance is an investment in your family’s future, before signing the dotted line, look at all of the options out there.
+But since life insurance is an investment in your family’s future, before signing on the dotted line, look at all of the options out there.
 The ideal provider is not only financially solvent (meaning they have the cash reserves to pay out claims), but also offers the type and level of coverage that you need.
 Compare the different types of policies and add-ons available with our comprehensive guide to life insurance.